 Some people think baking soda is abrasive.
 As a result, they believe it can cause damage to the enamel on your teeth.
 The truth is, using a hard bristled brush and grinding the bristles against your teeth do damage.
 Baking soda is an alkaline, so it helps reduce the risk of plaque and bacteria.

 The cost of making natural toothpaste is around .75 cents.
 You can compare this price to a 5.2-ounce tube of toothpaste.
-The toothpaste mentioned above cost between five to six dollars.
+The toothpaste mentioned above costbetween five and six dollars.

-Finally, a word of caution, some natural alternatives taste pretty damn awful.
-In fact, if you plan on encouraging your children to use an organic toothpaste it can be difficult.
+Finally, a word of caution, while the majority of natural products taste much better today, some natural alternatives will taste pretty damn awful.
+In fact, if you plan on encouraging your children to use an organic toothpaste, try it yourself first as it can be difficult.